keylan1/chatty/readme.md

 This app uses Firebase as the backend database.
 To configure Firebase:

 1. Visit the [Firebase Console](https://console.firebase.google.com/) and create a new project if you don't have one already.
+In the "Rules" tab, change "allow read, write: if false;" to "allow read, write: if true;"

 2. Set up Firebase Authentication (Anonymous Authentication is used in this app) and Firestore Database.
 Make sure to enable anonymous authentication in Firebase.